ezsystems/commerce-documentation/docs/guide/user_management/customer_center/customer_center_installation_and_configuration.md

 ## Introduction

-Customer Center is a separate solution, it is shipped separately from silver.eShop advanced.
+Customer Center is a separate solution, it is shipped separately from eZ Commerce.

 Customer Center is implemented as a dedicated repository with CustomerCenterBundle.